-By establishing the Chicorée Family App, the company has applied its family culture to the way it communicates.
-“The Chicorée Family App enables us to further strengthen our family character and communicate with all of our employees directly and around the clock,” says Pascal Weber, who is responsible for the app project.
+By establishing the Chicorée Family Employee App, the company has applied its family culture to the way it communicates.
+“The Chicorée Family App enables us to further strengthen our family character and communicate with all of our employees directly and around the clock," says Pascal Weber, who is responsible for the app project.

 An Employee App for Gen Z and Millennials

-Chicorée’s employees are young and fashionable.
-As Millennials and members of Gen Z, they have modern communication needs.
+Chicorée's employees are young and fashionable.
+As millennials and members of Gen Z, they have modern communication needs.
 According to a study by the Media-Pedagogical Research Network Southwest, young people aged 12 to 19 in DACH countries —Germany (D), Austria (A), Switzerland (CH)—are online for nearly three hours EVERY day.
 According to these teens, most of their time is spent communicating.

 Younger employees are therefore demanding tools that facilitate constant communication and allow them to share and receive almost immediate feedback.
-Availability on smartphones is a basic requirement for these tools, and Chicorée has met this demand with the creation of its own branded app.
+Availability on smartphones is a basic requirement for these tools, and Chicorée has met this demand with the creation of its own branded employee app.

 Improved Internal Communication and Customer Satisfaction

 Apart from preserving the family culture and engaging the work lives of its young employees, the app has some long-term goals—particularly when it comes to the improvement of internal communication.
 Reaching these objectives has become increasingly important, especially in the retail sector.
 Why?
-Because good internal communication has been shown to improve employee satisfaction, and having satisfied, committed employees demonstrably leads to having more satisfied customers.
+Because a good internal communications strategy has been shown to improve employee satisfaction, and having satisfied, committed employees demonstrably leads to having more satisfied customers.